DefinitelyTyped/tsd/README.md

 #### Github rate-limit

 The Github API has a 60-requests-per-hour [rate-limit](http://developer.github.com/v3/#rate-limiting) for non-authenticated use.
-You'll likely never hit this as TSD uses caching layers and the definition files are downloaded over unlimited Github RAW urls.
+You'll likely never hit this as TSD uses local caching and the definition files are downloaded from Github RAW urls.
+Optionally a limited-scope Github OAuth token can be used to boost the rate-limit to 5000.

-#### Usage stats & update check
+#### Usage stats & update-notifier

 The CLI tool [tracks](https://github.com/DefinitelyTyped/tsd/blob/master/src/tsd/cli/tracker.ts) some *anonymous* usage statistics about what definitions are installed though TSD in Google Analytics (using [universal-analytics](https://npmjs.org/package/universal-analytics)).
 There is also a [update-notifier](https://npmjs.org/package/update-notifier) service to check for TSD updates.